 Pismo Beach is a beautiful central coast location that includes everything you love about California.
 Budget-friendly things to do on a weekend trip here include the Monarch Butterfly Grove, Dinosaur Caves Park, Pismo Pier, and Margo Dodd Park.
 Check out the local farmer’s market at the pier and take a ride on the nearby Bob Jones City to Sea Bike Trail too.

-Big Bear is only within a couple hours from Los Angeles and is a popular place in both winter and summer.
+Big Bear is only within a couple of hours from Los Angeles and is a popular place in both winter and summer.
 Come to this region to go skiing in the winter but know that this is when prices hit their peak.
-Alternatively, you can visit in the summer for often cheaper prices and plenty of opportunities to go fishing, swimming, mountain biking, and even play mini golf.
+Alternatively, you can visit in the summer for often lower prices and plenty of opportunities to go fishing, swimming, mountain biking, and even play mini golf.
 Downtown Big Bear has lots of restaurants, shops, and theaters that you can walk around and spend as much or as little as you like.

 Take a cheap weekend getaway to Solvang and feel like you’ve just taken a very affordable trip to Europe.
-This town is modeled after a Danish village and within an hour of Santa Barbara.
+This town is modeled after a Danish village and is within an hour of Santa Barbara.
 You’ll love the windmill and iconic architecture here, as well as all the quaint shops filled with treats and souvenirs.
 It’s totally free to walk through town and browse to your heart’s content, but you might want to open your wallet for a delicious apple strudel at the Danish Mill Bakery.

 Morro Bay offers cheap weekend getaways for travelers and some excellent kayaking opportunities in a protected bay.
 This central coast destination has lots of free things to do, including the Art Center Morro Bay, the Auxilio Innovation shop, Main Street Market, and Coleman Park & Beach.
-Also make sure to check out the Morro Bay Bike Park, the Mural Mile, and the Morro Bay National Estuary to see the sights without breaking your budget.
+Also, make sure to check out the Morro Bay Bike Park, the Mural Mile, and the Morro Bay National Estuary to see the sights without breaking your budget.